AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 ### Achieving a Centralized Control Plane Design for SaaS Infrastructure Supporting All Business Models

-The challenge lies in creating a centralized control plane system that effectively caters to the diverse needs of SaaS providers, accommodating the three major business models: Shared, Dedicated, and BYOC SaaS.
+The challenge lies in creating a centralized control plane system that effectively caters to the diverse needs of SaaS providers, accommodating the three major business models: Shared, Dedicated, and Private SaaS.
 The objective is to design a control plane that seamlessly handles the unique requirements of each model while ensuring optimal performance and customer satisfaction.

 ### Establishing Comprehensive Mutli Tenancy and Data Isolation in SaaS Infrastructures